ansys/pydyna/doc/source/getting-started/KEYWORDS_README.rst

 Overview
 --------
-The `keywords`` subpackage of PyDyna project provides Python libraries to build a DYNA keyword deck.
+The `keywords`` module of PyDyna provides Python libraries to build an Ansys LS-DYNA keyword deck.

 Usage
 -----
-Here's an example of how you use DYNA-Lib to render Python code:
+Here's an example of how you can generate a `*SECTION_TSHELL`` keyword:

 .. code:: pycon